j0sephh123/educational-platform/README.md

     - A list of lessons for that course (just the titles for now).
   - Each lesson should be a link that, when clicked, takes the user to the lesson's content page.

-- **Why It's Simple**:
-  - You’re just passing data from the list of courses to a new page (course details).
-You can again hardcode the data, so there’s no need for back-end calls or state management complexity.

 #### 3. **Display a List of Lessons per Course**

 - **Description**: